1. Health

 During the night, we naturally progress through sleep stages, including rapid eye movement (REM) sleep.
-REM is normally characterized by intense brain activity and dreaming -- and the inability to use our muscles, with the exception of our eye muscles and diaphragm (which allows us to breathe).
+REM is normally characterized by intense brain activity and dreaming – and the inability to use our muscles, with the exception of our eye muscles and diaphragm (which allows us to breathe).
+REM sleep occurs periodically through the night, with the first period occurring about 90 minutes after sleep onset, lasting about 10 minutes.
+These periods become more prolonged as sleep progresses.

 If our other muscles are not properly paralyzed, we may be able to perform complex activities and enact our dreams while we remain asleep.
 This is called REM behavior disorder.
 This disorder may lead to accidental injury, including injury of bed partners.